rogual/flexui/README.txt

 Caveats

-  Do not keep references to Spaces -- FlexUI removes Spaces all the time when it's reshuffling the tree and your references will become invalid very quickly.
+* Do not keep references to Spaces -- FlexUI removes Spaces all the time when it's reshuffling the tree and your references will become invalid very quickly.

+* While this rudimentary documentation exists, this is very much one of those “read the code” projects.
+The examples might be a good place to start.

 API Reference follows.